 In 1988, a man named Whisenant wrote a book called 88 Reasons Why the Rapture Will Take Place in 1988.
 This work did untold damage because it destroyed the faith of thousands of Christians in the Rapture (Ruckman, Peter.
 Millions Disappear.
 1989, p.
 16)

-When Ruckman’s public 1989 rapture guessing date proved wrong, he did not apologize nor express any humility.
+When Ruckman's public 1989 rapture guessing date proved wrong, he did not apologize nor express any humility.
+He simply blamed the calendar for being wrong.
 He took advantage of the matter to taunt those who objected to the practice of public rapture-guessing:

 The apostate Alexandrians at BBC, BJU, PCS, etc., had a little fun last spring when my guess—and that is all it ever was for thirty-nine years—about the Rapture didn’t “jell.”
 They rejoiced that HE did not come back.
 (Typical.)
 Ruckman, Peter.
 Bible Believers’ Bulletin.
 July 1989, p.
 6